 Massively flavorful, with chewy tannins and gobs of currant, plum, blackberry and cedar aromas and flavors, echoing anise and other spices on the long finish.
 Enormously fruity, with smoothly integrated tannins that should be marvelous around 1996 to 1998.
 700 cases made.–JL

 Personal Note: Unfortunately, I have no tasting notes on when I opened this one up or how good it was but when James Laube uses the words massively and enormously it must have been great.
 This was opened most likely in the early to mid 90’s.
-As I’ve stated before, those of us who were fortunate enough to be alive at a time when masterpieces such as this were being made should count our blessings to have been able to experience such great wine at such a reasonable cost.
+As I’ve stated before, those of us who were fortunate enough to be alive at a time when masterpieces such as this were being made should count our blessings to have experienced such great wine at a ridiculously reasonable cost.
 Comparable cabs from Napa today such as Dana, Colgin, Promontory, Bond, Schrader, Bevan, Abreu, Araujo, Harlan and the like are fetching $300-$900 a bottle in the good vintages.
 I recently saw a Magnum of Screaming Eagle- the asking price? $6000.
-No, I didn’t leave out the decimal point, that’s six thousand dollars for 1.5 liters!
+No, I didn’t miss the decimal point, that’s six thousand dollars for 1.5 liters!
 California may pull out of it’s recession if enough people keep buying these wines.
 My mom always told me, a fool and his money are easily parted.
 These cabs and a few others are a prime example that there are many fools in today’s world.
-Sorry guy’s, but it’s just plain dumb.

 JAMIESON RANCH Double Lariat 2013 92 $35 Region: Napa